pointdexter3/simplifi-csv-formatter/README.md

 |3/17/2020|Acme     |1735.21|                |

 <br><br>
-Download transactions from your bank in the .QFX file format.
+Download transactions from your bank in the .OFX .QFX or Quicken file formats.
 <br><br>

 Transactions available for download varies between financial institutions (Some allow previous 2 months, others Years).